Draft Emergency Ambulance Contract

 9. RECORDING, REPORTING AND QUALITY

+9.1.
+A complete patient report/epicrisis is prepared for each case; real-time/post-delivery data sharing is ensured with the 112 Emergency Call Center.
+9.2.
+Records are kept for the period stipulated in the legislation.
 9.3.
-SLA Indicators: (i) Initial contact → activation time, (ii) arrival time at the address, (iii) file completeness, (iv) false call rate, (v) patient delivery time, etc. metrics Appendix 6.are defined in
+SLA Indicators: (i) Initial contact → activation time, (ii) arrival time at the address, (iii) file completeness, (iv) false call rate, (v) patient delivery time, etc. metrics are defined in Appendix 6.
+9.4.
+The Provincial Health Directorate is authorized to conduct audits and request improvements.

 10. PRIVACY, GDPR AND DATA PROCESSING